getampt/docs/environments.md

 ### Preview Environments

-If you want to get feedback on your application but aren't ready to publish it to one of the permanent stages above, you can created a **preview environment** instead.
+If you want to get feedback on your application but aren't ready to publish it to one of the permanent stages above, you can create a **preview environment** instead.
 Type `share` into the Ampt CLI, and Ampt will create a **preview** that contains your **code AND data**. **Preview environments** are just like **stages**, except that previews will automatically expire when they are no longer being used.

 ## Regions